kasun418/simple-tkinter/README.md

 # simple-tkinter
-This is simple tkinter example for beginners
+This is a simple `tkinter` example for beginners